maxjeanfavre/quantum_reservoir_computing/README.md

 ## How It Works

+### Static (Steady-State) Reservoirs

 1. **Input Encoding**: 2D input data is encoded into quantum system parameters (drives, couplings, decay rates, etc.)
 2. **Quantum Evolution**: The quantum system evolves to a steady state, represented by a density matrix
 3. **Feature Extraction**: Features are extracted from the steady-state density matrix (e.g., matrix elements, Pauli features, populations)
 4. **Classification**: A linear (ridge) classifier is trained on the extracted features
 5. **Evaluation**: Performance is measured via classification accuracy on train and test sets

+### Dynamical Reservoirs

+1. **Input Encoding**: Sequential input data is encoded into quantum system parameters at each timestep
+2. **Time Evolution**: The quantum system evolves dynamically according to the Lindblad master equation, maintaining an internal quantum state
+3. **Feature Extraction**: Features are extracted from the density matrix at each timestep
+4. **Classification**: A linear (ridge) classifier is trained on the sequence of extracted features
+5. **Evaluation**: Performance is measured via classification accuracy on train and test sequences

 ## Troubleshooting